google/ioweb2015/README.md

    and [app](https://cloud.google.com/sdk/gcloud-app#Installation) component
    to run and deploy GAE-based backend (hint: `gcloud components update app`).

+   Once `gcloud` and `app` component are installed, you'll need to do a one-off configuration by executing the following command: `gcloud config set project <project-id>`.

+   Project ID can be any non-empty string if you just want to run the app locally.

 ### Running

 Run `gulp serve` to start a standalone backend, while still enjoying live-reload.